-- Hardwood flooring is a product of nature, which is characterized by distinctive natural variations in grain and color and is not considered flaws.
+- Hardwood flooring is a product of nature, which is characterized by distinctive natural variations in grain and color and are not considered flaws.
 Hardwood flooring will also experience a change in color over a period of time.
 The degree of change depends upon the specie and the amount of UV exposure.
 This hardwood flooring is manufactured in accordance with accepted industry standards, which permit a grading defect tolerance not to exceed 5%.
-The defects may be of a manufacturing or natural type. - The owner/installer assumes all responsibility for final inspection of product quality.
+The defects may be of a manufacturing or natural type.
+The owner/installer assumes all responsibility for final inspection of product quality.
 This inspection of all flooring should be done before installation.
 Carefully examine the flooring for color, factory finish, grade, and quality before installing it.
-Do not install (or cut off) pieces with glaring defects whatever the cause.
+Do not install (or cut - before installation.
+Carefully examine the flooring for color, factory finish, grade, and quality before installing it.
+Do not install (or cu off) pieces with glaring defects whatever the cause.
 If material is not acceptable, contact your distributor or dealer immediately before installation.
 Installation implies acceptance.
 No warranty will be offered for material with visible defects once the product is installed. - Before beginning the installation of any hardwood flooring product, the installer must determine that the environment of the job site and the condition and type of the sub floor involved is acceptable, insuring that it meets or exceeds all requirements, which are, stipulated in the installation instructions which follow.
 The manufacturer declines any responsibility for job failure resulting from or associated with inappropriate or improperly prepared sub floors or job site environment deficiencies.
 For best results, we suggest using a National Wood Flooring Association Certified Professional for your flooring installation. - The installer must document all site tests and the records must be available if a claim is filed. - The use of stain, filler, or putty stick for the correction of defects, small cracks, or face nail holes during installation should be accepted as normal procedure. - When ordering, 5-10% must be added to the actual square footage amount needed for grading and cutting allowances. - We strongly recommend that you visit the NWFA website at www.woodfloors.org for installation help and maintenance tips.